-- Workers' Compensation Insurance The Grantee shall provide evidence of Workers' Compensation insurance in accordance with the statutory mandates of the District of Columbia or the jurisdiction in which the Agreement is performed. - 4.
-Employer's Liability Insurance The Grantee shall provide evidence of employer's liability insurance as follows: \$500,000 per accident for injury; \$500,000 per employee for disease; and \$500,000 for policy disease limit. - 5.
+- 3. Workers' Compensation Insurance The Grantee shall provide evidence of Workers' Compensation insurance in accordance with the statutory mandates of the District of Columbia or the jurisdiction in which the Agreement is performed. - Employer's Liability Insurance The Grantee shall provide evidence of employer's liability insurance as follows: \$500,000 per accident for injury; \$500,000 per employee for disease; and \$500,000 for policy disease limit. - 5.
 Cyber Liability Insurance The Grantee shall provide evidence of Cyber Liability Insurance, with limits not less than \$2,000,000 per occurrence or claim, \$2,000,000 aggregate.
 Coverage shall be sufficiently broad to respond to the duties and obligations as is undertaken by Grantee in this Agreement and shall include, but not limited to, claims involving infringement of intellectual property, including but not limited to infringement of copyright, trademark, trade dress, invasion of privacy violations, information theft, damage to or destruction of electronic information, release of private information, alteration of electronic information, extortion and network security.
 The policy shall provide coverage for breach response costs as well as regulatory fines and penalties as well as credit monitoring expenses with limits sufficient to respond to these obligations.
 Limits may not be shared with other lines of coverage.
 A copy of the cyber liability policy must be submitted to assure compliance. - 6.
 Professional Liability Insurance (Errors & Omissions) The Grantee shall maintain Professional Liability Insurance (Errors and Omissions) to cover liability resulting from any error or omission in the performance of professional services under this Agreement.
 The policy shall provide limits of \$1,000,000 per claim or per occurrence for each wrongful act and \$2,000,000 annual aggregate.
 The Grantee warrants that any applicable retroactive date precedes the date the Grantee first performed any professional services for the Government of the District of Columbia and that continuous coverage will be maintained or an extended reporting period will be exercised for a period of at least ten years after the completion of the professional services. - 7.
 Sexual/Physical Abuse & Molestation The Grantee shall carry \$1,000,000 per occurrence limits; \$2,000,000 aggregate of affirmative abuse and molestation liability coverage.
 Coverage should include physical abuse, such as sexual or other bodily harm and non-physical abuse, such as verbal, emotional or mental abuse; any actual, threatened or alleged act; errors, omission or misconduct.
 This insurance requirement will be considered met if the general liability insurance includes an affirmative sexual abuse and molestation endorsement for the required amounts.
-So called "silent" coverage under a commercial general liability or professional liability insurance includes an affirmative sexual abuse and molestation endorsement for the required amounts.
-So called "silent" coverage or "shared limits" under a commercial general liability or professional liability or professional liability insurance includes an affirmative sexual abuse and molestation endorsement for the required amounts.
+So called "silent" coverage under a commercial general liability or professional liability policy will not be acceptable.
+This insurance requirement will be considered met if the general liability insurance includes an affirmative sexual abuse and molestation endorsement for the required amounts.
 So called "silent" coverage or "shared limits" under a commercial general liability or professional liability policy will not be acceptable. - 8.
 Commercial Umbrella or Excess Liability The Grantee shall provide evidence of commercial umbrella or excess liability insurance with minimum limits equal to the greater of (i) the limits set forth in the Grantee's umbrella or excess liability policy or (ii) \$5,000,000 per occurrence and \$5,000,000 in the annual aggregate, following the form and in excess of all liability policies.